 Additional Considerations

 While they share a similar name and an integration, CarmenZoom is a separate service from CarmenCanvas, and is still accessible for use with classes during a Canvas outage.
-You can schedule a meeting at carmenzoom.osu.edu and share the meeting invite with your students over email.
+You can schedule a meeting at carmenzoom.osu.edu and share the meeting invitation with your students over email.
 Read more about scheduling meetings in our guide on Scheduled Meetings.

-The Simple Syllabus platform can also be accessed outside of Canvas.
-From your dashboard page, you will see cards displaying the courses for which you can manage syllabus documents.
+- Simple Syllabus: From the SimpleSyllabus dashboard page, you will see cards displaying the courses for which you can manage syllabus documents.
 Click Edit to begin working on a document.
-Students can also access their course syllabi from the platform.
+Students can also access their course syllabi from the platform’s library.